Black Pearl™ Redbud Tree

 The flowers last for weeks!
 Feel good about supporting local pollinators, who appreciate this early nectar source.

 Leathery leaves are a stunning ornamental feature.
-The color is such a deep, dark-purple; you'll swear it's black.
+The color is such a deep, dark purple, so dark that you'll swear it's black!

 Spend just a moment imagining this compact tree that spreads a bit wider than tall.
 It's densely covered with extraordinary black leaves that hang on long petioles and catch every breeze.